RoshniRanaDS27/SQL_alchemy_ClimateDatabase_Hawaii_APP/README.md

 # Station Analysis
 1. Designed a query to calculate the total number of stations in the dataset.
 2. Designed a query to find the most-active stations (that is, the stations that have the most rows).
    To do so, completed the following steps:
 3. Listed the stations and observation counts in descending order.

-Answered the following question: which station id has the greatest number of observations?
+to Answer the following question: which station id has the greatest number of observations?
 Designed a query that calculates the lowest, highest, and average temperatures that filters on the most-active station id found in the previous query.

 1. Designed a query to get the previous 12 months of temperature observation (TOBS) data.
 To do so, complete the following steps:
 2. Filtered by the station that has the greatest number of observations.